-- Programs, services, strategies, and local measures/data used to demonstrate that the school is improving First Nations, Metis, and Inuit student success and ensuring all students, teachers, and school leaders learn about First Nations, Metis, and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential schools. - Programs, services, strategies, and local measures/data used to demonstrate that all students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.
+- Programs, services, strategies, and local measures/data used to demonstrate that the school is improving First Nations, Métis, and Inuit student success and ensuring all students, teachers, and school leaders learn about First Nations, Métis, and Inuit perspectives and experiences, treaties, agreements, and the history and legacy of residential schools. - Programs, services, strategies, and local measures/data used to demonstrate that all students have access to a continuum of supports and services, including specialized supports and services, consistent with the principles of inclusive education.

-NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET Universal Mental Health Supports Universal mental health continues to be a focus for ÉGSS and teachers will continue to build upon the mental health strategies they have already implemented.
+NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET Universal Mental Health Supports Universal mental health continues to be a focus for ÉGSS and teachers will continue to build upon the mental health strategies they have previously implemented.
 As part of their praxis planning, teachers will specifically identify a strategy in each of the three areas - relationships, regulation and safety - that they will focus on for the school year, along with the specific area of mental wellness that is being targeted.
 For example, a teacher may focus on test-taking strategies to reduce anxiety for students.
 Healthy Schools Teachers will identify and implement at least one strategy in each of the three areas - relationship, regulation, and safety, clearly linking each strategy to a specific area of mental health. +5% #Relationships in a Digital Age Through the #Relationships in a Digital Age initiative, teachers will deliver lessons to students focusing on the foundational priorities of building positive relationships, developing a capacity for sustained attention, being conscious of the impacts of screens on mental health, and responsible decision making around screen time.
 Topics include navigating social media, engaging in face-to-face conversations, dealing with conflict, building healthy relationships, replacement activities, etc. In addition, school staff is modeling responsible use of screens while being intentional about creating opportunities for students to use critical thinking when engaging with technology.
 Lessons will be updated and finalized to reflect current trends and issues that are relevant to student responsible use of screens.
-Healthy Schools There will be an overall improvement of 5% between pre-test and post-test student surveys measuring the impact of the #Relationships in a Digital Age lesson sets. +5% Movement and Regulation Circuits These circuits, designed by CTR's occupational therapists, provide students of ÉGSS with a consistent, reliable, positive adult relationship on a Healthy Schools # of students using these circuits with support of the ARC EA 5 regular basis, create knowledge and understanding about their inner state of being, provide sensory opportunities to calm the nervous system, and support a targeted and intentional cool down period to prepare their minds and bodies to learn. # of students using these circuits with support of trained EAs 15 Many and One Committee The Many and One Committee works to promote inclusion and combat racism, discrimination, and other forms of marginalization.
+Healthy Schools % of teachers who believe that teachers and administration at the school assist students in developing healthy habits with cell phones/computers.
+80% Many and One Committee The Many and One Committee works to promote inclusion and combat racism, discrimination, and other forms of marginalization.
 The committee is charged with coming up with a minimum of 10 different initiatives the school can choose to employ based on classroom contexts.
-Healthy Schools % of classrooms implementing 3 of the strategies designed by the Many and One Committee 100% Intervention Programs Early Reading Intervention (ERI), Enhanced Reading (ER), Precision Reading (PR) Interventions in early numeracy skills support grade 1 to 3 students in the acquisition of strong number sense through additional targeted instruction ERI and ER interventions enhance excellent classroom instruction and provide additional and targeted reading instruction for students that are not reading at grade level.
-Academic Excellence Through Collaborative Praxis % of applicable students involved in ERI, ER, and PR 80% Attachment, Regulation, and Competency (ARC) Educational Assistant's ÉGSS continues to focus on developing the ARC model in the school through professional learning opportunities for both new and experienced ARC Educational Assistants (EAs).
-This innovative approach addresses issues of attachment, regulation, and competency to ensure success for all students.
-Healthy Schools Average effect size of $d = .50$ or higher, derived from comparison of pre-test and post-test results $d = .50$
+Healthy Schools % of classrooms implementing 3 of the strategies designed by the Many and One Committee 100%